Fisher-Shira/Memory-Card-Game/README.md

-# Memory Game
+# Memory Card Game

 ## Overview
-This is a simple **Memory Game** implemented in C.
+This is a simple Memory Card Game implemented in C.<br>
-The game challenges the player to remember and match pairs of cards.
+The game challenges the player to remember and match pairs of cards.<br>
 The objective is to find all the matching pairs as quickly and accurately as possible.

 ## Features